Integrated Pest Management: Healthy Gardens

-Pests are organisms that damage or interfere with desirable plants in our gardens, field, and orchards.
-Pests may transmit disease, damage crops, or may be just a nuisance.
-A pest can be a plant (weed), vertebrate (bird, rodent, or other mammal), invertebrate (insect, tick, mite, or snail), nematode, pathogen (bacteria, virus, or fungus), or a weed that competes with the desirable plants.
+Pests are organisms that damage or interfere with desirable plants in our gardens and orchards.
+They may disfigure plants, transmit diseases, damage crops.
+A pest can be a vertebrate (bird, rodent, or other mammal), an invertebrate (insect, tick, mite, slug or snail), a nematode, or a pathogen (bacteria, virus, or fungus), or a weed that competes with the desirable plants.

 If there are pest-caused problems, the first steps are identifying the pest and deciding whether its effects can be tolerated or if the problem warrants control.
 Temporary leaf damage, for example, will not seriously damage a plant.
 Neither is loss of a few tomatoes or roses.
-In such cases, doing nothing and waiting for the pest to leave or for predatory insects to control it may be the best solution.
+In such cases, doing nothing and waiting for the pest to leave or for predatory insects to control it may be the best solution (see Beneficial Insects).
 Continued damage over many weeks may call for action.

 - hand picking insects off of plants